wangziqi2013/wangziqi2013.github.io/_posts/2018-04-04-cc-in-dbms-a-step-towards-the-integration-of-occ-and-locking.markdown

 in this case, because both data items A and B have a greather rt than transaction 2's ct, and thus validation succeeds.

+The rest of the paper talks about combining 2PL and OCC into one concurrency control manager, such that short transactions are executed under OCC mode for the first few runs, and if the number of failures exceeds a thereshold, it is switched to 2PL mode, and runs pessimistically by taking locks.
+Long transactions can be marked beforehand, and are always executed in 2PL mode.